coopernetes/coopernetes.github.io/about.md

 * orchestral music; romantic, impressionist & modern eras mostly
 * video game & movie soundtracks

 I'll publish some playlists of essential albums and genre lists in the future.
+It's something I like discussing but am by no means a music critic or expert; just a rabid fan.

 You can follow me on [Spotify](https://open.spotify.com/user/skfps8h9c0jkrvjiuaxrb2bkd?si=e5CNyUDcQcW7ugHH0tLFjw) where you'll find a bunch of random playlists & list of favourite albums depending on my mood.
 I need to organize it better for it to be useful.
 [Last.fm](https://www.last.fm/user/ambientmf) has most of my historical charts of that's of interest as well.

 I have been playing acoustic guitar since about 2006.
 Am largely self-taught with no formal musical training.
 I also dabble in electronic music production.

 ## My PC Setup
-* Built in 2015.
-Corsair 200R and NZXT Sentry 2 fan controller.
+Built in 2015. .
 * Hardware specs:
   - ASRock C226 WS motherboard
   - Intel Xeon E3 1231 v3 3.40 GHz CPU & Cooler Master Hyper 212 EVO heatsink
   - 32GB Kingston DDR3 ECC RAM (4x 8GB PC3-12800)
   - Sapphire Radeon R9 280X GPU
   - Samsung 850 EVO 250GB SSD, two Western Digital 1TB HDDs
+  - Corsair 200R case and a NZXT Sentry 2 fan controller
 * Audio setup:
   - [Schiit Audio](https://www.schiit.com/) Magni headphone amp & Modi USB DAC
   - Beyerdynamic DT990 PRO